Measurement-induced phase transition in a classical, chaotic many-body system: Introduction

 The entanglement entropy of a one-dimensional $N$-site quantum system prepared in a product state is understood to generally grow linearly in time, a phenomenon which has recently attracted study in systems of random unitary circuits \cite{Calabrese_2005,PhysRevX.7.031016,PhysRevB.99.174205}.
 Such a feature is understood to be due to local entangling from the sequential application of unitary operators, spreading information across the system until at late time the entanglement entropy scales with $N$ --- a volume-law phase in one dimension.
 The addition of random non-unitary measurements at a high enough rate counteracts this local spreading of entanglement and has been observed to cause a transition into area-law behavior, where entropy saturates to a constant independent of $N$ and global entanglement growth is stopped.

 How can one identify such a transition in a classical system?
 In the absence of a classical definition of entanglement entropy, we must instead find another measure which probes how information spreading is suppressed across the transition.
-For this purpose we focus on a \emph{damage model} of a classical system, where we quantify how information is scrambled by measuring the local difference between two copies which differ only by a local perturbation of the initial state.
-This `decorrelator' can be readily applied to many classical chaotic systems and it measures how information of the initial state gets classically scrambled via the butterfly effect, through so-called damage spreading.
+For this purpose we focus on a \emph{damage model} of a classical system, where we quantify how information is scrambled by chaotic dynamics by measuring the local difference between two copies which differ only by a single-site perturbation of the initial state.
+This local difference is the `decorrelator' due to the perturbation and can be readily applied to many classical chaotic systems to quantify information scrambling via the butterfly effect.
 This chaotic phenomenon still fundamentally represents the spatial propagation of information in the system, which is what we are interested in analogizing from quantum MIPT models.
 Here, we focus on a minimal one-dimensional cellular automaton (CA) to uncover classical MIPT-like behavior and discuss its general features.
+In the study of cellular automata, the initial perturbation is often called damage, and the spacially-propagating growth of the decorrelator is often referred to as damage spreading --- language which we will adopt here.
 Fig.~\ref{fig:schematic}(a) shows the damage spreading due to an initial perturbation in red when this model is in the chaotic phase.
 The total damage summed over all space, called the Hamming distance, grows linearly in time as the information spreads across the whole system.
 In previous work \cite{SWLiu2021} we showed that the spatially resolved decorrelator averaged over many-realisations follows a predictable functional form with a velocity-dependent Lyapunov exponent (VDLE) akin to the out-of-time-order correlators (OTOCs) of quantum many-body systems, a newly studied measure of information spreading \cite{2016maldacena,PhysRevB.98.144304,PhysRevLett.122.020603,PhysRevX.8.021014} which, in contrast to the entanglement entropy, has a direct classical analog \cite{PhysRevLett.121.024101,PhysRevLett.121.250602,PhysRevLett.127.124501,10.21468/SciPostPhys.7.2.022,10.21468/SciPostPhys.11.5.087,PhysRevB.103.174302,PhysRevE.102.022130,PhysRevX.8.021013}.